abcxyz/jvs/docs/jvs-ui.md

 ## Example calling application

 1. To interact with your local JVS UI, you must have a calling application trigger the popup.
-Set up an npm directory and create run a simple express server.
+Set up an npm directory and create a simple express server.
 Ensure your `package.json` resembles the following snippet (your dependencies may be more up to date).

 ```json
 {